 Proving Your Damages

 Simply proving who caused the injury isn’t enough.
-You also need to document the full cost of the injury (known as “damages”), so that the court can see why you deserve the amount you’re requesting.
+You also need to document the total cost of the injury so that the court can see why you deserve the amount you’re requesting in your personal injury claim.
 The types of damages you can seek include:

 - All immediate and long-term medical costs associated with the injury